Wind Turbine Generator

-The electrical machine most commonly used for wind turbines applications are those acting as generators, with synchronous generators and induction generators (as shown) being commonly used in larger wind turbine generator systems.
-Usually the smaller or home made wind turbines tend to use a low speed DC generator or Dynamo as they are small, cheap and a lot easier to connect up.
+The electrical machine most commonly used for wind turbines applications are those acting as generators, with the synchronous generator and the induction generator (as shown) being commonly used in larger wind turbine generator systems.
+Usually the smaller or home made wind turbines tend to use a low speed permanent magnet DC generator or Dynamo as they are small, cheap and a lot easier to connect up.

 So does it make a difference what type of electrical generator we can use to produce wind power.
-The simple answer is both Yes and No, as it all depends upon the type of system and application you want.
+Well, the simple answer is both Yes and No, as it all depends upon the type of system and application you want.
 The low voltage DC output from a generator or older style dynamo can be used to charge batteries while the higher AC sinusoidal output from an alternator can be connected directly to the local grid.